Last updated on June 3rd, 2023 at 02:07 pm

 46. The Graduate (1967)

-The Graduate is a 1967 American comedy-drama film based on the 1963 novel of the same name by Charles Webb.
-The film stars Dustin Hoffman, Anne Bancroft, and Katherine Ross and follows the story of Benjamin Braddock, a recent college graduate who is seduced by an older woman and then falls in love with her daughter Elaine.
+Based on the 1963 novel of the same name by Charles Webb The Graduate is a 1967 American comedy-drama film talks about a recent college graduate who is seduced by an older woman and then falls in love with her daughter Elaine.
+The film has been regarded as a classic of American cinema.

 47. Oliver (1968)

-Adapted from Charles Dickens’s classic novel Oliver Twist Oliver, Oliver! is a musical film released in 1968 stars Mark Lester as Oliver, Ron Moody as Fagin, and Jack Wild as the Artful Dodger.
-The musical numbers and performances, as well as the cinematography, have been widely acclaimed, and the film was nominated for eleven Academy Awards, bagging five.
-It remains a much cherished and enduring classic of musical cinema.
+Oliver! is a musical film released in 1968, directed by Carol Reed and produced by John Woolf.
+It is an adaptation of the stage musical of the same name, which is based on Charles Dickens’ classic novel Oliver Twist.
+The film stars Mark Lester as Oliver, Ron Moody as Fagin, and Jack Wild as the Artful Dodger.
+The musical numbers and performances, as well as the cinematography, have been widely praised, and the film was nominated for eleven Academy Awards, winning five.

 48. Midnight Cowboy (1969)

 Midnight Cowboy is a 1969 American drama film that stars Jon Voight and Dustin Hoffman and is based on the novel of the same name by James Leo Herlihy.
-The film follows the story of a naive Texan who travels to New York City to become a male prostitute and forms an unlikely friendship with a failing con artist.
-The film is a character study of two outcasts struggling to survive in the gritty, urban environment of New York.
+The film follows the story of a native Texan who travels to New York City to become a male prostitute and forms an unlikely friendship with a failing con artist.

 49. Patton (1970)

-Patton is a 1970 biographical war film based on the life of one of the most successful American commanders during World War II, General George S. Patton.
-The film focuses on his military career, including his debated personality and his key role in the Allied victory in North Africa, the Sicilian campaign, and the Normandy landings.
-It remains one of the most widely seen and well-regarded portrayals of a military figure in American film history.
+Based on the life of General George S. Patton, one of the most successful American commanders during World War II, Patton is a 1970 biographical war film that focuses on his military career, including his controversial personality and his key role in the Allied victory in North Africa, the Sicilian campaign, and the Normandy landings.
+Patton won an Academy Award and is considered a well-regarded depiction of a military figure in American film history.

 50. Willy Wonka & the Chocolate Factory (1971)